 The Municipal Freedom of Information and Protection of Privacy Act came into effect on January 1, 1991.
 It applies to municipalities and local boards.
-MFIPPA provides individuals the right of access to general information and right to request correction of personal information as collected by the Township of King.
+MFIPPA provides individuals the right of access to general information and right to request correction of personal information as collected by the Township of King, subject to certain exemptions.

-The administration of the Municipal Freedom of Information and Protection of Privacy Act falls under the responsibility of the Township Clerk.
+The administration of the Municipal Freedom of Information and Protection of Privacy Act falls under the responsibility of the Township Clerk in the Clerk's Division.

 A Freedom of Information (FOI) request must be made in writing.
-You may either complete a request form or write a letter to the Township.
+You may either complete a request via our online form or write a letter addressed to the Township Clerk.

 You can fill out the online Freedom of Information Form.
 You will need to: